 Order at Smithtown’s counter and we’ll prepare your food to go, or find a seat in neighboring West Sixth Brewing’s beer garden and our staff will deliver your order to you.
 In our display case, guests will see fresh wild-caught catfish from the St. Johns River in Florida, fresh head-on Canaveral white shrimp and royal red shrimp, fresh oysters and other fresh fish that is sustainably raised or responsibly farmed from U.S. and Kentucky sources.

-Our Midway Bakery will be providing our breads, including a gluten-free sandwich bread, delicious cookies, brownies, lemon bars and more, also made with lots of local products!
+Our Midway Bakery provides our breads, including a gluten-free sandwich bread, delicious cookies, brownies, lemon bars and more, also made with lots of local products!
+We also serve burgers on wonderful brioche buns from Dutch's Bake Shop in Lexington.

 Smithtown Seafood is one of the links in FoodChain, our urban farm neighbor next door.
 Nearly every dollar spent at Smithtown will in part benefit FoodChain’s mission of educating our citizens and our children about sustainable agriculture, food production and smart food choices.
 We can step outside our back door and into the farm for our superfood salad greens, herbs and tilapia.